Gavel: Agent Meets Checklist for Evaluating LLMs on Long-Context Legal Summarization: Limitations

 \subsubsection{Acknowledgments}

-We thank Alexey Plagov, Benjamin Mamut, Sara Takagi, Jerry Lou Zheng and Shannon Shen for their contributions.
-We are also grateful to Charlotte Alexander, Betsy DiSalvo, and Doug Downey for valuable discussions.
-This research is supported in part by a Google Faculty Academic Research Award and the NSF CAREER Award IIS-2144493.
-Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation or Google.
+We thank Alexey Plagov, Sara Takagi, Jerry Lou Zheng, and Shannon Shen for their contributions.
+We are also grateful to Charlotte Alexander, Betsy DiSalvo, Doug Downey, and Jessy Li for valuable discussions.
+We thank Duong Minh Le, Jonathan Zheng, and Geyang Guo for their feedback.
+This research is supported in part by a Google Faculty Academic Research Award, the NIH Award R01LM014600, and the NSF CAREER Award IIS-2144493.
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of Google, the National Institutes of Health, the National Science Foundation, or the U.S. Government.
 We also thank OpenAI for providing API credits to support this work.